Skip to main content

 2. Trigger conditions

-Here is where you choose when the re-opt-in campaign will be triggered:
+Here is where you choose when the re-opt-in automation will be triggered:

-• Display event: NEW SESSION triggers the display of the In-App when the app is opened.
-However, we recommend using a custom event linked to specific action sent to Batch through your tagging plan.
+• Display event: we recommend using a custom event linked to specific action sent to Batch through your tagging plan.
 Select an event triggered after an engaging action from the user: signing up or logging in to your app, adding an item to the cart, etc.

 • Capping: this feature helps you to control marketing pressure.
 In the example below, we have set a capping of 2 and a 72 hours grace period.
 A user will see the In-App message 2 times maximum, with a delay of 3 days minimum.